ataul-mustafa4/ataul-mustafa4/README.md

 - 👀 I’m interested in Java Development and Software Engineering.
 - 🌱 I’m currently learning Java programming and enhancing my skills in software development.
 - 💞️ I’m looking to collaborate on Java-based projects and software solutions.
-- 📫 How to reach me: You can reach me at ataul.mustafa@example.com or connect with me on LinkedIn.
+- 📫 How to reach me: You can reach me at mustafaspl786@gmail.com or connect with me on LinkedIn- https://www.linkedin.com/in/ataul-mustafa/.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m passionate about building efficient software tools and exploring creative ways to solve problems.
 <!---